Turn Every Swipe Into Miles: Standard Chartered Journey Credit Card (MoneySmart Review 2025)

 Aside from these, there are also some limited-time privileges that we can only hope will either be extended or replaced with an equivalent perk:

 See what I mean about the McChicken?
 These aren’t benefits you’d crave and long to have, and you probably won’t be getting the SC Journey Credit Card solely for the perks above.
-But things like discounted Grab rides and insurance are certainly complimentary add-ons that anyone would welcome.
+But things like lucky draws and discounted insurance are certainly complimentary add-ons that anyone would welcome.
 Plus, the knowledge that you don’t have to pay a cent in foreign transaction fees while travelling is as reassuring as the knowledge that you’re always going to get to enjoy McDonald’s signature burgers all over the world.

 Back to top